Introduction to Mind Acupuncture | Free Webinar | A Meridian-Based Approach to Emotional & Psychosomatic Health

 President of the Association of Mind Acupuncture

-Broadcasted via Zoom from Seoul, South Korea (ROK) and hosted in Sydney, Australia
+Broadcasted via Zoom from Seoul, South Korea (ROK) and hosted in Sydney, Australia on:

-In June, 2026, Qiology will be hosting international presenter, Dr. Junghwan Lee (KMD), for an introductory webinar on Mind Acupuncture.
+In July, 2026, Qiology will be hosting international presenter, Dr. Junghwan Lee (KMD), for an introductory webinar on Mind Acupuncture.

 This session is being offered in advance of the inaugural complete training program of this system in Australia (being held in November 2026), providing practitioners with an opportunity to gain an initial understanding and gather insights of the system prior to undertaking the full certification program.
 Attendees will also learn and be able to apply concepts practically in their clinic upon completion of this webinar.